ACADEMIC PROGRAM

 BACHELOR OF DIVINITY

-The Bachelor of Divinity program at PRS is accredited by the South Pacific Association of Theological Schools (SPATS) and the Fiji Higher Education Commission (FHEC).
+The Bachelor of Divinity program at PRS is accredited by the South Pacific Association of Theological Schools (SPATS) and the Fiji Higher Education Commission ((HECF).

-Admission requirement for the Bachelor of Divinity program is the Diploma of Theology or its equivalent.
+Admission to the Bachelor of Divinity program requires the successful completion of a Diploma of Theology or its equivalent qualification.

 Statement of Purpose and Objectives